Vasectomy Video Update

 Vasectomy Procedure Detailed

-Dr.’s Nelson likes to give patients some sedation to make them more comfortable.
-We will have you come early to pick up the prescription.
-After filling the prescription he will consult with you and then have you take some sedating medication.
+Dr.'s Nelson likes to give patients some sedation to make them more comfortable.
+We will have you come in for a consult prior to the procedure and pick up your prescriptions.
+You will return the day of the procedure.
+Make sure to bring a driver, a jock strap and take your meds 45 minutes before your appointment.
 When you are feeling comfortably numb, we bring you back to the procedure room and get you ready.

 Vasectomies can be performed three different ways, but he uses the no-needle, no-scalpel technique.
-Traditionally, men remain clothed from the waist up and lie on their back as the scrotum is numbed with my “no-needle injector.”
+Traditionally, men remain clothed from the waist up and lie on their back as the scrotum is numbed with a “no-needle injector.”
 Usually the patient feels a small sting on the skin above the testicle.
-Then, the vas deferens is gathered under one side of the skin of the scrotum as Dr. Nelson makes a small puncture wound and pulls the vas deferens up into the opening.
+Then, the vas deferens is gathered under one side of the skin of the scrotum as I make a small puncture wound and pull the vas deferens up into the opening.
 A small portion of the vas deferens is then removed and each end is cauterized and tied off and placed back in the scrotum.
 A small bandage (I use the superhero brand) is then placed on the puncture wound.
 The procedure is then repeated on the other side of the scrotum.
-The benefits of the no-scalpel technique are a quicker procedure, less bleeding, a smaller hole in the skin, and fewer complications.
+The benefits of the no-scalpel technique is that it's quicker, there is less bleeding, a smaller hole in the skin, and fewer complications.
 Most men, when asked on a pain scale of 0-10, rate this technique as “2 or less.”

 Dr. Nelson can discuss the procedure that is best for you.